daredloco/live-controls/README.md

 ### Content
 - Livewire Control (Blade Component didn't work).
 Add it to the body of your layout or the page you want to use it.
-- Added InputTypes: TextInput, NumericInput
 - Timer and (optional) progressbar to close the window automatically
 - Added InputFields (Text, Numeric, Date, Time, Color, TextArea, Select) to Popups called by Livewire
 - Added InputGroups which acts as a group of InputFields for easy implementation and creation

 ### Todo
 - Add option to call popup with custom options (Add a constructor for custom popups like in lagoon charts library, maybe with an aditional array $options or such)
-- Add inputfields to popups called from controller
+- Add inputfields to popups called from controller (Needs callback)
 - Add more types of inputfields (Radio, Checkbox, File, ...)
 - Add button as "Inputfield"
 - Add to show loading spinner